 Median purchase price frequency is the occurrence of home sales per cost grouping.
-The figure below indicates that the largest percentage of home sales for 2023 in Hudson were for homes that sold for \$350,000 or higher.
+The table below indicates that the largest percentage (38%) of home sales for 2018 in Hudson were for homes that sold under \$260,000 as compared to 43% for the Nashua HMFA and 56% for the State of New Hampshire.
+Overall though, Hudson's purchase price frequency data is fairly consistent with the regional housing market.